 On a visit in December 2001, I found there was a big celebration going on in the church grounds.
 The pastor was speaking.
 Some parts of his talk drew my attention.

 He said that he was worried whether the function would go at all.
 And so lorry loads of building waste material had to be removed.
 And one Kumar lorry operator or contractor, obviously close to the church, has done a fine job.
 He was appreciated and honoured by the pastor who spoke on the dais on 31 December 2001.
 He said that he was greatly relieved, for that building waste removal has not attracted any unwanted attention.
 I presumed that what he meant was that the new stage was constructed after the removal of the old mandapam from the compound, and the pastor was worried about the consequences of this illegal removal.

 It is not known whether San Thome Church authorities took permission from the Archeological Survey of India (ASI) to remove the ancient Shiva temple rubble?
 Secondly, they should not have dumped the lorry loads of the old dilapidated mandapam, completely removed from the compound and clandestinely taken to some waste yard.
 Did they take permission to do it from the Archeological Survey of India?

-3. The Archeological Survey of India is deeply involved in the cover-up at San Thome Cathedral.
+2. The Archeological Survey of India appears to be deeply involved in the cover-up at San Thome Cathedral.
 It is a government department and therefore subject to the dictates of the politicians in power and their policy of minority appeasement.
-Even former directors of the Tamil Nadu Department of Archeology like Dr. R. Nagaswamy, who have all the details of the destruction of the Kapaleeswara Temple by the Portuguese and the building of San Thome Cathedral on the ancient temple site at their disposal, are not willing to speak out.
+Even former directors of the Tamil Nadu Department of Archeology like Dr. R. Nagaswamy, who have all the details of the destruction of the Kapaleeswara Temple by the Portuguese and the building of San Thome Cathedral on the temple site at their disposal, are not willing to speak out.